Public speaking at Planning Committee meetings

 To make recommendations regarding:

-b.
-Changes to the Committee’s Terms of Reference.
+4. Changes to the committee’s terms of reference.

-c.
-Other matters under the Committee’s jurisdiction which, by virtue of statutory provision, must be determined by full Council.
+5. Other matters under the committee’s jurisdiction which, by virtue of statutory provision, must be determined by Full Council.

-a.
-Determination of planning and related applications referred to the Committee by any Member of the Council and/or the Head of Planning in accordance with the provisions set out in the Council’s Constitution.
+6. Determination of planning and related applications referred to the committee by any member of the council and / or the Head of Place Development in accordance with the provisions set out in the council’s constitution.

-b.
-Guidelines under which the Committee shall determine its level of involvement in individual planning, building and enforcement decisions.
+7. Guidelines under which the committee shall determine its level of involvement in individual planning, building and enforcement decisions.